Viva Piñata (TV series): Home media

 Two episodes, "Chewnicorn in the Garden" and "Horstachio of a Different Color", were released for free download on the Xbox Live Marketplace as sneak peeks prior to the show's release.
 "Horstachio of a Different Color" was also featured on a bonus disc included with the Special Edition version of the Viva Piñata game.

+Region 1 (United States/Canada)

 Shout!
 Factory released two DVD volumes for Viva Piñata.
 The first, The Piñatas Must Be Crazy And Other Stories, was released in February 2009 and contains episodes 1-5.